|BirdLife Species Champion||Become a BirdLife Preventing Extinctions Programme Supporter|

-This species has declined severely in parts of its range and overall it is suspected to have undergone a very rapid decline owing to habitat loss and conversion to agro-pastoral systems, declines in wild ungulate populations, hunting for trade, persecution, collision and poisoning.
-These declines are likely to continue into the future.
-For this reason it has been uplisted to Endangered.
+This species has been uplisted to Critically Endangered due to severe declines in parts of its range.
+Overall it is suspected to have undergone a very rapid decline owing to habitat loss and conversion to agro-pastoral systems, declines in wild ungulate populations, hunting for trade, persecution, collision and poisoning.

 Cramp, S.; Perrins, C. M. 1977-1994.
 Handbook of the birds of Europe, the Middle East and Africa.
 The birds of the western Palearctic.
 Oxford University Press, Oxford.

 del Hoyo, J.; Collar, N. J.; Christie, D. A.; Elliott, A.; Fishpool, L. D. C. 2014.
 HBW and BirdLife International Illustrated Checklist of the Birds of the World.
 Barcelona, Spain and Cambridge UK: Lynx Edicions and BirdLife International.

 Gyps rueppelli (del Hoyo and Collar 2014) was previously listed as G. rueppellii.

 85-97 cm.
 Medium-sized vulture.
 Overall dark brown plumage with extensive pale creamy edging to body feathers.
 Dark flight feathers.
 Has a white ruff, dark neck and pale head.
 Distal half of the bill is pale.
 Juveniles have an all dark bill and paler body plumage.
 The centres to their body feathers are altogether less dark.
 Similar spp.
 Within its range this species could be confused with G. fulvus or G. africanus.
 However, both of those species are less mottled and have uniform light brown body plumage.
 G. africanus has an all dark bill.